marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_update.md

 ### Options

 ```
       --description string      description of this accelerator
       --display-name string     display name for the accelerator
       --git-branch string       Git repository branch to be used (default "main")
-      --git-interval string      interval for checking for Git repository updates
       --git-repository string   Git repository URL for the accelerator
       --git-tag string          Git repository tag to be used
   -h, --help                    help for update
       --icon-url string         URL for icon to use with the accelerator
+      --interval string         interval for checking for updates to Git or image repository
   -n, --namespace name          kubernetes namespace (defaulted from kube config)
       --reconcile               trigger a reconciliation including the associated GitRepository resource
-      --secret-ref string        name of secret containing credentials for private Git or source repository
+      --secret-ref string       name of secret containing credentials for private Git or image repository
       --source-image string     name of the source image for the accelerator
-      --source-interval string   interval for checking for source image updates
       --tags strings            tags that can be used to search for accelerators
 ```

 ### Options inherited from parent commands